 (S.S.R.
 DUCATI )

 One of the most important and appreciated features of the Ducati Dream microcamera was the possibility to replace the "normal" 35mm / 3.5 lens with other lenses.
-To allow this, the designers planned and designed various lenses from the beginning, but at least at first, not all of them went into full production.
+To allow this, the designers planned and designed various lenses from the very beginning, although at first, not all of them went into full production.

 The earliest official Ducati documents in our possession are two leaflets dated September 7, 1946, and even these did not perfectly agree, but both indicated 5 Lenses were planned:

 But in one of the two documents there was a sixth objective, but without the Ducati code, it was the Aplanator 100mm / 1: 4.5.
-In the documents some details were expressed as:
+In these documents some details were expressed as:

 Later, the indication of 6 lenses was confirmed in a leaflet dated October 1946, but from that time in the official documents, there is no further mention of the Aplanator 100/4.